shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-espn-inventory.md

 ---
 title: Microsoft Invest - Buying ESPN Inventory
-description: In this article, learn how to buy an ESPN inventory serving OTT inventory serving On Demand on CTV or ESPN Live Streaming Video.
+description: In this article, learn how to buy an ESPN inventory serving OTT inventory On Demand on CTV or ESPN Live Streaming Video.
 ---

 # Buy an ESPN inventory in Microsoft Invest